 Is news that follows, gives us greatest hopes about the PRO Antibodies - 140

 Lalezari J et al (Maddon P present).
-PRO 140 SC alone provides long-term and complete virological suppression in patients with HIV.
+PRO 140 SC monotherapy provides long-term and complete virological suppression in HIV patients.
 ASM microbe, 2016.

 - Combination inhibitor BMS-986197 demonstrates good activity against HIV in early study18 March 2016

-- TAF / emtricitabine viral suppression Maintains as well as TDF regimens with less bone and kidney toxicity25 February 2016
+- TAF / emtricitabine maintains viral suppression as well as TDF regimens with less bone and kidney toxicity25 February 2016

 - Dose-finding trials of antibody-based drugs for HIV prevention will start soon24 February 2016